NessJade96/List-It/README.md

 // work on frontend visuals - // Update the mobile design (currently too small)

-// Go through the readme and update information
+// Go through the readme and update information (future development - PWA, making it so users can remove their shared users from grocery lists, give users permissions on lists, reset password abilities)

 Thank you, Vanessa Bloom <(^.^)>